Preparing for a Run:ai OpenShift Installation¶

-The Run:AI Backend should be installed on a set of dedicated Run:AI system worker nodes rather than GPU worker nodes.
+The Run:ai Control plane should be installed on a set of dedicated Run:ai system worker nodes rather than GPU worker nodes.
 To set system worker nodes run:

-As part of the installation you will be required to install the Backend and Cluster Helm Charts.
+As part of the installation, you will be required to install the Control plane and Cluster Helm Charts.
 The Helm Charts require Kubernetes administrator permissions.
 You can review the exact permissions provided by using the